What does AXEcepted Day look like?

 Mentorship: Participants are assigned to small groups led by upperclassmen who guide participants through the program and serve as peer mentors throughout their college journey.

 Community: Small groups will be determined by students’ academic major.
-The personal connections they make in these groups remain with students into future semesters as they continue engaging with others in their program.
+The personal connections they make in these groups remain with them throughout their time at SFA as they continue engaging with others in their program.

-Academic Engagement: Participants will interact with faculty members and college leadership in new and innovative ways with the intention that students engage with their academic programs on deeper levels.
+Academic engagement: Participants will interact with faculty members and college leaders in new and innovative ways to help the students engage with their academic programs on deeper levels.

-Social Integration: We know a big part of college is connecting with your peers, so we will take this time to facilitate connections among students during small group breakouts.
+Social integration: We know a big part of college for students is connecting with their peers, so we will take this time to facilitate connections among students during small group breakouts.

 What are the academic components of AXEcepted Day?

-We have incorporated many academic components, including meet the deans, workshops, career readiness and Academic Resource Fair, among others.
+We have incorporated many academic components, including meet the deans, workshops, career readiness and an academic resource fair.
 We will provide a detailed schedule as the event gets closer.

-What involvement will faculty and staff have with this year’s planning of AXEcepted Days and Lumberjack Life?
+How will faculty and staff be involved with planning of AXEcepted Days and Lumberjack Life sessions?

-Each college/academic area has a representative on the Orientation Advisory Council, or OAC, that meets monthly reviewing and planning the orientation schedules.
+Each college/academic area has a representative on the Orientation Advisory Council, or OAC, that meets monthly to review and plan the Orientation schedules.
 Talk with your college or department representatives to receive OAC updates or reach out to Kate Childress with questions.

 Do you have a question that was not answered?